andreafabrizi/DNSProxy/README.md

 destroy NOT OK..
 ^C
 ```
-### Testing deployment of PHP script over the web - DEPRECATED
+### Testing deployment of nslookup-doh.php and nslookup.php PHP scripts - DEPRECATED

-To test the deploy of nslookup-doh.php along with correct DNS
+To test the deployment of nslookup-doh.php along with correct DNS resolution,
-resolution, you could use **curl** utility within a shell.
+you could use **curl** utility within a shell.
+Replace URL value in accordance
-Replace URL value in accordance with your favourite script location.
+with your favourite script location.

-Here are two simple one-liners that I use to check my deploys:
+Here are two simple one-liners I use to check my deploys:
 ```
  $ curl -s -H "Host: www.fantuz.net" -H "Remote Address:104.27.133.199:80" -H "User-Agent:Mozilla/5.0 \
 (Macintosh; Intel Mac OS X 10_6_8) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/42.0.2311.135 \